Southern Road Nursery

-This half term our topic is ‘Growing’ below are some of the core books we will be focusing on during the next 5 weeks.
+This half term our topic is ‘Animals’.
+Below are some of the core books we will be focusing on during the next 6 weeks

 The Early Years Framework consists of 7 learning areas which are: